edgecase/bird-wave/doc/adding-om-component.md

 * finds the next month in the dates array by incrementing the index of the current month (which is the model that was passed in)
-* retrieves the /time-period-ch/ channel from the state set on the component
+* retrieves the _time-period-ch_ channel from the state set on the component
 * puts the next month on the channel

 It checks for nil in case the current month is the last in the array, in which